DmitryPrigodich/HW-Puzzak-Dialogs-PY/data/STRINGS.md

 * glossary.mainhudright.text.systembelt: Asteroids Belts that contain valuable ores can be found here.
 In order to travel to a belt, you first need to scan and analyze it.
 * glossary.mainhudright.title.systemstations: Stations & Outposts
 * glossary.mainhudright.text.systemstations: In this list you can find the outpost or station of this system.
-* glossary.mainhudright.header.galaxyview: Unknown
+* glossary.mainhudright.header.galaxyview: None
-* glossary.mainhudright.text.galaxyview: Unknown
+* glossary.mainhudright.text.galaxyview: None
-* glossary.mainhudright.title.galaxyviewsystems: Unknown
+* glossary.mainhudright.title.galaxyviewsystems: None
-* glossary.mainhudright.text.galaxyviewsystems: Unknown
+* glossary.mainhudright.text.galaxyviewsystems: None
-* glossary.mainhudright.title.galaxyviewbookmarks: Unknown
+* glossary.mainhudright.title.galaxyviewbookmarks: None
-* glossary.mainhudright.text.galaxyviewbookmarks: Unknown
+* glossary.mainhudright.text.galaxyviewbookmarks: None
 * glossary.mainhud.mainhudunittray.title: Unit Tray
 * glossary.mainhudunittray.text.intro: The unit tray at the bottom of your screen is essential for controlling your fleet.
 From here, you can dock or undock strike craft, move units or give advanced orders like assigning units to groups or setting stances and formations for strike craft.